-Between 2014 and 2017, enrolments and completions were only recorded for two qualifications: FPP30110 - Certificate III in Pulping Operations, which are both superseded by, and equivalent to, their namesakes in the PPM Training Package (see Error!
-Reference source not found.).
+Between 2014 and 2017, enrolments and completions were only recorded for two qualifications: FPP30110 - Certificate III in Pulping Operations and FPP30210 - Certificate III in Papermaking Operations, which are both superseded by, and equivalent to, their namesakes in the PPM Training Package (see Figure 1 and Table 3).
 Both qualifications are intended to lead to the occupation 'Paper and Pulp Mill Worker' (ANZSCO code 839411).